janiceleunghayes/janiceleunghayes.com/about.md

 <header class="major">
 <h2>Education</h2>
 </header>
-<p>She is a graduate of the University of Melbourne, and holds an Advanced Certificate in Nutrition from the University of Hong Kong, as well as a WSET Advanced (Level 3) Certificate.
-You can have cake and eat it (in moderation)!<br /></p>
+<p>She is a graduate of the University of Melbourne, and holds an Advanced Certificate in Nutrition from the University of Hong Kong, as well as a WSET Advanced (Level 3) Certificate.<br /></p>
 </div>
 </section>